If you have woken up during a procedure under general anaesthetic, IBB Claims can help you to pursue a claim for anaesthetic awareness compensation.

 Can you get PTSD from waking up during surgery?

-Yes, post-traumatic stress disorder is one potential consequences for those who recall experiencing anaesthetic awareness.
+Yes, post-traumatic stress disorder is one potential consequence for those who recall experiencing anaesthetic awareness.
 Those affected can be left with very serious emotional distress, including flashbacks and other severe symptoms that can have a huge impact on their daily lives.

 Many people who experience anaesthetic awareness also have an understandable fear of seeking medical treatment in future, which can seriously impact their overall health.